Director: Tobe Hooper

 Thud.
 SLAM.
 Thud.
 SLAM…

-I can’t say that I love Hooper’s film, but I recognise its power over me and, were I to review it conventionally, I’d slap five stars on it.
-Not out of love, but out of begrudging respect that’s closest to awe.
-It’s not my favourite horror film of all time, but if asked for the most effective, this would be my answer.
+I can’t say that I love Hooper’s film in the way I love other, easier films, but I recognise its power over me and, were I to review it conventionally, I’d slap full marks on it, out of begrudging respect that’s closest to awe.

 Such is the power of the film.
 Unlike anything else I’ve come across, Hooper made a film that feels – from the very beginning – like death.
 Following a thick and pulpy spoken-word intro there are only disquieting sounds.
 Digging?
 Something unearthed?
 Then flashes.
 Lightbulbs?
 A camera.
 Rotten remains.
 Gooey.
 All glimpsed.
 All received in fragments.
 Then the ‘work of art’ at sunset.
 An apocalypse scene in a graveyard.